CBAT-DT: History

-The station first went on the air on March 22, 1954 as CHSJ-TV, owned by the Irving family's New Brunswick Broadcasting Company along with CHSJ radio (AM 1150, now at 94.1 FM) and located in Saint John.
+The station first went on the air on March 22, 1954, as CHSJ-TV, owned by the Irving family's New Brunswick Broadcasting Company along with CHSJ radio (AM 1150, now at 94.1 FM) and located in Saint John.
 The Irvings also owned Saint John's main newspaper, The Telegraph-Journal.
 Its network of rebroadcasters was built up between 1961 and 1978.

 Originally, CHSJ was the CBC affiliate for southern New Brunswick while CKCW-TV in Moncton served the northern and eastern portion.
 However, in 1969, CKCW switched to CTV and signed on a full-time satellite in Saint John, CKLT-TV.
-Since CHSJ needed time to build rebroadcasters in the southern part of the province, three of CKCW's rebroadcasters continued to air some CBC programming until 1976.
+Since CHSJ needed time to build rebroadcasters in the northern part of the province, three of CKCW's rebroadcasters continued to air some CBC programming until 1976.

-Over the years, CHSJ had a tendency to preempt large blocks of network programming, forcing an entire province to miss several of CBC's most well-known shows.
+Over the years, CHSJ had a tendency to preempt large blocks of network programming, forcing an entire province to miss several of the CBC's most well-known shows.
 After numerous complaints, in 1988 the Canadian Radio-television and Telecommunications Commission (CRTC) ordered CHSJ to clear the base 35-hour block of CBC programming when MITV came along that year with stations in Halifax and Saint John.

 Although CBC's Fredericton and Moncton studios had produced programming for CHSJ as early as the 1970s, New Brunswick remained the final province to get a CBC owned-and-operated television station.
-In 1994, CBC bought CHSJ-TV from the Irvings, recalled it as CBAT-TV, and relocated its operations to Fredericton.
+In 1994, the CBC bought CHSJ-TV from the Irvings, recalled it as CBAT-TV, and relocated its operations to Fredericton.
 (CBAT's master control has since been consolidated with those of CBC's other Atlantic Time Zone O&Os into a main facility in Halifax.)
 Until the end of analog broadcasting in Canada, CBAT was the only CBC-owned station with a "-TV" suffix in its callsign.